 Depending on the severity of the condition, you may also experience the following:

-Leaving the knee pain untreated without proper diagnosis and management may leave you with long-term complications such as osteoarthritis, severe pain, joint damage and disability.
-You are also very likely to develop similar injuries if the knee pain is not managed timely and effectively.
+Leaving knee pain unaddressed without proper diagnosis and management may leave you with long-term complications such as osteoarthritis, severe pain, joint damage and disability.

 Podiatrists are foot specialists who diagnose and manage foot and lower limb conditions.
 They use a variety of diagnostic tools to assess your condition and a range of modalities to help you recover without the need for invasive surgery.